14 building materials shaping the future of the built environment

 The recent RAAC concrete crisis brought greater awareness to the risk of cracking in our buildings and infrastructure, but self-healing concrete could provide a solution.

-This innovative material uses bacterial reactions to repair itself and extend its lifespan, meaning it’s less likely to be deteriorate from exposure to moisture and chemicals and, subsequently, building owners can save money on maintenance costs.
+This smart material uses bacterial reactions to repair itself and extend its lifespan, meaning it’s less likely to be deteriorate from exposure to moisture and chemicals and, subsequently, building owners can save money on maintenance costs.
 It also offers benefits from a sustainability perspective, as its composition and production leaves a lower carbon footprint and, thanks to its greater longevity, new concrete won’t need to be produced as frequently to replace it.

 Link to: 12 sustainable alternatives to concrete